HazyResearch/structured-nets/pytorch/README.md

 python mlp/main.py --dataset mnist_noise_1 --result-dir test --lr 1e-3 --epochs 10 model SHL --class-type toeplitz
 ```
 runs a single hidden layer model with a Toeplitz-like matrix of equal dimensions to the dataset input size.
+The dataset is expected to already be stored at ../../../datasets/{name}.
+See scripts/data for example preprocessing scripts.

 ### Flags
 - Dataset, training, and optimizer flags are listed with `python mlp/main.py -h`